willyGitHub18/Machine-Learning_/README.md

-*payment_date - Date payment was made, if it was received *payment_status - Current payment status as of Feb 1 2017 *balance_due - Fines and fees still owed *collection_status - Flag for payments in collections *compliance [target variable for prediction]
+*payment_date - Date payment was made, if it was received *payment_status - Current payment status as of Feb 1 2017 *balance_due - Fines and fees still owed
+⋅⋅⋅ collection_status - Flag for payments in collections
+* compliance [target variable for prediction]
 * Null = Not responsible
- * 0 = Responsible, non-compliant
+ ⋅⋅⋅ 0 = Responsible, non-compliant⋅⋅
- * 1 = Responsible, compliant
+ ⋅⋅⋅ 1 = Responsible, compliant⋅⋅
-*compliance_detail - More information on why each ticket was marked compliant or non-compliant
+* compliance_detail - More information on why each ticket was marked compliant or non-compliant

 ### Evaluation